 Location: 231 Lawrence Center

-The Academic Development Program is a special admissions program for students who do not meet current admission requirements
+The Academic Success Program is a special admissions program for students who do not meet current admission requirements

 but who show the potential to succeed as students at West Chester University.